 A Perfect Quick Spring Salmon

 The perfect Spring salmon in this shot was hooked, played & landed by one of my great Austrian client's who used to come every year to Scotland in pursuit of River Tay salmon.
 That particular morning was day one of his three day fishing trip and I knew exactly where the salmon were holding which he hooked after a correct and stealthy approach to their holding position which didn't take any more than a few minutes after starting to fish.
 It straight away took the pressure off me as his guide for him to catch such a perfect fish at the very start of his fishing trip.

 Becoming A Top All Round Salmon Guide

 In this business there's no real way to short circuit the learning curve involved other than acquiring good old long term riverbank experience and many great professional salmon guides I'm fortunate to work with are lethal at one or sometimes 2 different tactical approaches to Scottish salmon fishing.
-On the Tay where many fishing approaches are allowed there are only a few of us who are free to personally guide and who are highly effective at teaching these skills or when required delivering pre-hooked salmon to guests on the fly, spin, harled, anchored up or sometimes even with the good old garden fly!
+On the Tay where many fishing approaches are allowed there are only a few of us who are free to personally guide and who are highly effective at teaching these skills or when required delivering pre-hooked salmon to guests on the fly, spinner, harled, anchored up or sometimes even with the good old garden fly!